 This is what I Like about Auto Mode

-- The Temp Target feature works beautifully when I have needed to do some strenuous work in my yard as long as I set an hour before the activity.
+- The Temp Target feature works beautifully when I have needed to do some strenuous work or exercise as long as I set it an hour before the activity.

 - No more of those night lows.
 Auto Mode seems to work beautifully when one is at rest and fasting since there are no curve-balls for the Auto Mode algorithm.
 I would say that 95% of the time I wake up at the targeted 120 mg/dL or below.